gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ### Add a new DTLS Connection {#add-dtls-connection}

-When needed, Encryption Chunk Handler will add a new DTLS connection to the current SCTP Association.
+Either peers can add a new DTLS connection to the current SCTP Association at any time, but no more than 2 DTLS connection can be active at the same time.

-Encryption Chunk Handler will choose an available DCI for being used by the DTLS Connection and will use it for all Crypto Chunks belonging to this DTLS Connection.
+The new DCI value shall be the last active DCI increased by one module 4, this makes the attempt to create a new DTLS connection to use the same, known, value of DCI from both peers so that DTLS can solve the race condition.

+If there are no active DTLS connections, the DCI will be set to zero.

-A new handshake will be initiated by DTLS using the chosen DCI.
+A new handshake will be initiated by DTLS using the new DCI.
 Details of the handshake are described in {{dtls-handshake}}.
-When the handshake has been completed, DTLS will inform the Encryption Chunk Handler so that the new DTLS Connection will be possible to use for traffic.

-When receiving traffic for a free DCI, Encryption Chunk Handler will assume that the remote peer wants to add a new DTLS connection to the existing SCTP Association.
-In such case Encryption Chunk Handler will set that DCI as in use and then forward all the payload from the Crypto Chunk to DTLS for creating a new connection.
-When the handshake has been completed, DTLS will inform the Encryption Chunk Handler so that the new DTLS Connection will be possible to use for traffic.
+When the handshake has been completed successfully, the new DTLS Connection will be possible to use for traffic, if the handshake is not completed successfully, the new DCI value will not be considered and a next attempt will reuse that DCI.

 ### Remove an existing DTLS Connection {#remove-dtls-connection}

-When needed, Encryption Chunk Handler will remove a DTLS connection from the current SCTP Association.
+Either peers can remove a DTLS connection from the current SCTP Association.

-Encryption Chunk Handler will stop using the DTLS connection for traffic by using other DTLS connections, then it will ask DTLS to close that connection.

-DTLS will handshake the connection closure with the remote peer and will communicate to Encryption Chunk Handler that the DTLS connection has been closed.
-Encryption Chunk Handler will set free the related DCI.

-When receiving from DTLS the information that a DTLS connection has been removed because the removal has been initiated by the remote peer, the Encryption Chunk Handler will set free the related DCI.
+When DTLS closure for a DTLS connection is completed, the related DCI is released.

 ## Error cases